brianjp93/aoc2018/day08/readme.md

 D, which has 0 child nodes and 1 metadata entry (99).
 The first check done on the license file is to simply add up all of the metadata entries.
 In this example, that sum is 1+1+2+10+11+12+2+99=138.

-What is the sum of all metadata entries?t
+What is the sum of all metadata entries?